hsf-training/hsf-training-reana-webpage/_episodes/04-higgstotautau-serial.md

 needs.
 In this way, we don't risk to write over any code or configuration files provided by the container.
 This is good both for reproducibility and security purposes.

-Moreover, we don't modify the size of the running container by writing inside it, as it were.
+Moreover, writing into the running container would increase its size unnecessarily.
-Writing to dynamic workspace that is _mounted_ inside the container allows to keep the container size small.
+Writing to the dynamic workspace that is _mounted_ inside the container keeps the container size small.

 ### Note: REANA_WORKSPACE environment variable